seanngpack/food_chat_app/README.md

 ### Running the application
 1. make sure you have an .env file at the root location with the database and verification tokens inside it.
+Also make sure you have the database schema built.
+If not run ```run_build_db.py``` and make sure mysql is running on your computer.
 2. run ```run_server.py```
 3. run ```ngrok http 5000 -bind-tls=true``` in your terminal, then copy the https address
 4. go to ```https://developers.facebook.com/apps/1270646319787767/messenger/settings/```